MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 ~~~~~~~~~~~~~~~~~~~~

 The first class to consider is ``ej.hoka.tcp.TCPServer``.
 This class is
-responsible for maitaining (start and stop) the server socket thread.
+responsible for monitoring the server socket thread (start and stop).
 This
 thread accepts new connections and store them in a waiting array.
-The
+The maximum
-maximum number of waiting connections is a parameter.
-Beyond this amount,
+number of waiting connections can be specified in the constructors.
+Once this
-the new upcoming connections sockets are directly closed.
+limit is reached, any new upcoming connections sockets are automatically
+closed.

   It is possible to change this behavior by overriding
   ``TCPServer#tooManyOpenConnections(Socket)``.